xpqz/dyalog-docs/language-reference-guide/docs/the-i-beam-operator/monadic-operator-generator.md

 `Y` is a scalar integer.
 Possible values for `Y` are shown in the table below.
 If an undefined value is specified, a `DOMAIN ERROR` is generated.

 `R` is a monadic operator with functionality determined by the value of `Y`.

-!!!
-Tip "Hints and Recommendations"
 As `R`is a monadic operator, Dyalog Ltd recommends that the evaluation of this I-Beam is either parenthesised or named.

 | `Y` | Returned Operator | Notes |
 |---|---                |---|